Seokchon Lake Park: History

 Seokchon Lake was originally a part of the Han River.
-There was an island named Burido in the middle of the Han River dividing it into two, Songpa River (the north part) and Sincheon River(the south part).
-In April 1971, a construction to connect Burido with land has started.
-It was proceeded by enlarging the Songpa River and closing the Sincheon River.
-By this construction, the closed southern part of the Han River became Seokchon Lake, and the land made by the reclamation project became Jamsil-dong and Sincheon-dong.
+There was an island named Burido in the middle of the Han River dividing it into two, Songpa River (the northern part) and Sincheon River (the southern part).
+In April 1971, a construction project to connect Burido with the mainland began.
+It proceeded by enlarging the Songpa River and closing the Sincheon River.
+Due to this construction, the enclosed southern part of the Han River became Seokchon Lake, and the land made by the reclamation project became Jamsil-dong and Sincheon-dong.

-In the 1970s, Seokchon Lake used to be a tacky lake right after the construction.
-So people created a walking trail and planted trees, transforming the area into a park.
-After some time, Seokchon Lake started to suffer from water pollution, causing foul smells.
-This caused people to avoid Seokchon Lake Park.
-In 2001, Songpagu designated it to make into a tourist attraction and did some maintenance business.
-This caused the water to become clear and the ecological system to be recovered.
+In the 1970s, following construction, Seokchon Lake and the surrounding area was unsightly.
+A walking trail was made and trees planted, transforming the area into a park.
+Later, Seokchon Lake became polluted causing a foul smell.
+People avoided Seokchon Lake Park due to this.
+In 2001, Songpagu designated it a tourist attraction and began a maintenance project clearing the water and enabling the ecological system to recover.

 East Lake

 The East Lake has a trail which is connected to West Lake under the Jamsilhosugyo (Jamsil Lake Bridge).
 Beside the trail, there are some facilities including some rest area and public restrooms.
 At the north side, there is a two-floor building which has the Songpa Travel Information Center on the second floor.
 In October 2014, the Rubber Duck was held on the East Lake by Lotte Group to celebrate the opening of the new Lotte World Mall.
 Also, the Super Moon Project was held in September 2016, an art project planned by the art collaborative group FriendsWithYou.
 The Super Moon is a 60-foot inflatable sculpture surrounded by a garden of eight symbolic planets of color and light.

+In addition, as part of the “Pokémon Town 2024 with Lotte” project, a giant Lapras inflatable was displayed on Seokchon Lake from April 26 to May 19, 2024.
+Alongside this installation, various events and merchandise sales were also held.